-Study debunks belief insulin puts people with diabetes at risk of heart diseaseJune 11th, 2012 in Diabetes /
+Study debunks belief insulin puts people with diabetes at risk of heart diseaseJune 11, 2012 in Medicine & Health / Diabetes

 Researchers at McMaster University have discovered that long-term insulin use does not harm people with diabetes or pre-diabetes or put them at risk of heart attacks, strokes or cancer.